OwenDavisBower/DataMosh/README.txt

 <StartPos> refers to the minimum position in the data to begin glitching from.
 The default value is 150.
  - WARNING: Low starting positions may breach header data, making files unreadable.

+ * Sample video to test the program: http://bit.ly/2IwhRwM *